COURSE

 MEASURES

-What exactly do all these borders have to do with the urban panorama of Basel, and what kind of semantic landscape do they form for the city?
-All these local relationships contain important information about how power relations come to life in a spatial sense in our immediate environment.
-Thinking beyond the border, examining the dynamic relationship of the border with the socio-political dimensions of space, and noticing the strong character of the border within the urban fabric will create a kind of critical path that defines power relations, ethical elements, and social consequences.
+What do these borders reveal about the urban panorama of Basel, and what kind of semantic landscape do they create for the city?
+These localized interactions hold critical insights into how power relations manifest spatially in our immediate environment.
+By thinking beyond the physical border, examining its dynamic interplay with the socio-political dimensions of space, and recognizing its significant presence within the urban fabric, we can establish a critical framework.
+This framework sheds light on power dynamics, ethical considerations, and social consequences within the urban context.

 BADISCHER BAHNHOF: GERMAN RAILWAY STATION